 - In partnership with the Counseling Center and Student Health Services, this medical and counseling referral program prescribes students exercise to alleviate mental health and chronic disease symptoms.
 The Exercise Is Medicine® program at NC State received a gold-level recognition from the American College of Sports Medicine.

-- Lindsay Batchelor, Sustainability
+- Lindsay Batchelor, Office of Sustainability

-- Angel Bowers, Counseling Center
+- Angel Bowers, Counseling Center and Prevention Services

 - Marcy Bullock, Career Development Center

-- Shannon DuPree, University Recreation
+- Shannon DuPree, Wellness and Recreation

-- Lisa Eberhart, University Dining
+- Lisa Eberhart, NC State Dining

-- Eric Hawkes, University Recreation
+- Eric Hawkes, Wellness and Recreation

 - Britt Hurst, Human Resources